-Partners with community stakeholders, such as institutions of higher education, local business and industry partners, and others to enhance and gain support for AIG programs and services.
+Partners with community stakeholders, such as institutions of higher education, local business and industry partners, and others to enhance and support the local AIG program and services.

-District Response: Lexington City Schools has numerous partnerships with local businesses and community agencies in both Lexington City and Davidson County.
-Partnerships with institutions of higher learning include Davidson County Community College, University of North Carolina at Greensboro, and High Point University.
-Advanced learning and internship opportunities are available through Lexington Memorial Hospital, The Veterinary Clinic, The Dispatch daily newspaper, the
+Lexington City Schools has numerous partnerships with local businesses and community agencies in both Lexington City and Davidson County.
+Partnerships with institutions of higher learning include Davidson-Davie County Community College, University of North Carolina at Greensboro, and High Point University.
+Advanced learning and internship opportunities are available through Lexington Memorial Hospital, The Veterinary Clinic, The Dispatch daily newspaper, the Davidson Local online newspaper, the United Arts Council, and the NC Zoo.

-United Arts Council, and the NC Zoo.
-Community agencies in our area who support our students and our programs include Communities in Schools, Delta Sigma Theta, Rotary Scholars, Project Potential, and The College Foundation of NC who provides banquets, awards, scholarships, assistance with college applications and financial aid.
+Community agencies in our area who support our students and our programs include Communities in Schools, Delta Sigma Theta, NAACP, Rotary Scholars, Project Potential, and The College Foundation of NC who provides banquets, awards, scholarships, assistance with college applications and financial aid.
 Our middle school students visit college campuses on a grade level, rotational basis to the following universities: University of North Carolina at Chapel Hill, Fayetteville State University, and Lenoir Rhyne University.
 Elementary parents and families are involved at high levels in Lexington.
 Activities to increase parental participation and support for our AIG programs and services include quarterly conferences, curriculum nights, school events, and the AIG Parent Advisory Council.